TheBellman/msk-glue-example/terraform/README.md

 # Example
-This example uses the VPC module to stand up a VPC, then install a public and private instance in appropriate subnets.
+This example uses the VPC module to stand up a VPC with private and "public" subnets.

 ## Prerequisites
 This module does make use of Terraform version constraints (see `versions.tf`) but can be summarised as: